kshirsagarsiddharth/text-extraction-api/README.md

-# Text Extraction from images API using flask.
+# Text Extraction/OCR RESTful API using Flask.
 ### 1. This project has a SQLite Database for user authentication.
 ### 2. PyTeseract for text extraction.
 ### 3. AWS S3 for image upload.